apache/fury-site/docs/community/how_to_release.md

 ## Introduction

-Source Release is the msot important part which Apache values.
+Source Release is the most important part which Apache values.

-Plese pay more attention to license and signing issues.
+Please pay more attention to license and signing issues.
 Publishing software is a serious thing and has legal consequences.

 ## First-time as a release manager